cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 Our team's goal is to first and foremost develop the most advanced, open source, whole-body physiology engine created to date.
-Following this, our team plans to work with the user community and stakeholders to ensure
-%BioGears becomes the standard in physiology modeling.
+Following this, our team plans to work with the user community and stakeholders to ensure the engine becomes the standard in physiology modeling.

 During the first year of the project, our team made many important decisions regarding system architecture and the open source @ref License structure to ensure